esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 ### Accessible web forms 📝
 > Forms are a huge part of the web.
 They’re also one of the most common things that are done wrong. - Marcy Sutton

-The above quote says ita
+The above quote says it all, I think.
+A lot of things on the web revolves around submitting information and for some reason we as developers tend to create UI that does not even utilize the power of the `<form>`-element.

 ## Useful resources

 TODO: Add useful links from each lesson here.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3MTg4NDQ0LDEzMzk1NzI2MzYsLTk4MT
+eyJoaXN0b3J5IjpbMTY4NTAxNTQwMSwxMzM5NTcyNjM2LC05OD
-E4MTY3NiwtOTQ4NzM3MzIzLDIwMTg1MDExMzcsMjg1NTI2NDAx
+ExODE2NzYsLTk0ODczNzMyMywyMDE4NTAxMTM3LDI4NTUyNjQw
-LDMyNDg0MjI2NCwtMTA4MzAzNTgwMiwxMjYwMTY5MzgzXX0=
+MSwzMjQ4NDIyNjQsLTEwODMwMzU4MDIsMTI2MDE2OTM4M119
 -->